rapidsai/docs/user-guide/index.md

-# NVIDIA Accelerated Data Science Featured User Guides
+# NVIDIA CUDA-X Libraries for Data Science Featured User Guides

-The NVIDIA Data Science data science framework is a collection of libraries for running end-to-end data science pipelines completely on the GPU.
+The NVIDIA CUDA-X libraries for data science framework is a collection of libraries for running end-to-end data science pipelines completely on the GPU.
 The interaction is designed to have a familiar look and feel to working in Python, but utilizes optimized NVIDIA® CUDA® primitives and high-bandwidth GPU memory under the hood.
 Below are some links to help getting started with each of the individual libraries.

 **<i class="fa-solid fa-book-open"></i> [Community Notebooks](https://github.com/rapidsai/notebooks-contrib)**:
- A collection of examples and tutorials used to introduce new users to the features and capabilities of NVIDIA Data Science.
+ A collection of examples and tutorials used to introduce new users to the features and capabilities of NVIDIA CUDA-X libraries for data science.

-**<i class="fa-solid fa-wrench"></i> Tools and Guides for [NVIDIA Data Science Deployment](https://docs.nvidia.com/datascience/deployment/latest/)**:
+**<i class="fa-solid fa-wrench"></i> Tools and Guides for [NVIDA CUDA-X Libraries for Data Science Deployment](https://docs.nvidia.com/datascience/deployment/latest/)**:
- Deployment documentation to get you up and running with Accelerated Data Science in AWS, GCP, Azure, IBM and more.
+ Deployment documentation to get you up and running with NVIDIA CUDA-X libraries for data science in AWS, GCP, Azure, IBM and more.
 Also includes guides for HPC, HPO, Kubernetes, Dask, and more.

 **<i class="fa-solid fa-database"></i> ETL and Dataframe Processing with [cuDF](https://github.com/NVIDIA/cudf)**:
  Start with the [10 Minutes to cuDF and Dask-cuDF User Guide](/api/cudf/stable/user_guide/10min/).
 Modeled after 10 Minutes to Pandas, this is a short introduction to cuDF that is geared mainly for new users.
 The [cuDF User Guide](/api/cudf/stable/user_guide/index/) is generally very extensive and helpful.